Neaowk/upgrad-eshop-frontend/Manjit_Dutta.md

-I'll put this base64 text in files that i will share to other peoples and if you see it pop up in there console just re-converting back to text from base64 and it'll show my name and all...
+I'll put this base64 text in files that I will share with other peoples and if you see it pop up in their console just re-convert it back to text from base64 and it'll show my name and all...

-"UHJvamVjdCB3YXMgaW5pdGlhbGx5IGNyZWF0ZWQgYnkgTWFuaml0IER1dHRhLi4u",

-Basically says, "Project was initially created by Manjit Dutta...'
+"UHJvamVjdCB3YXMgaW5pdGlhbGx5IGNyZWF0ZWQgYnkgTWFuaml0IER1dHRhLi4u"